 When you do replace the soil, make sure to gently rub all the old soil from the root system by running your fingers through it.
 Don’t be alarmed if some of the smaller roots come with the soil, this is natural and they will regrow pretty quickly.
 If you notice that some of the roots are rotted and dying, snip these away with some clean scissors.

-If you are repotting your Fiddle into a larger pot, make sure it is no more than 5cm larger in diameter.
+If you are repotting your plant into a larger pot, make sure it is no more than 5cm larger in diameter.
 If you repot your plant into a pot that is a lot bigger than the previous one, the roots will struggle to fill out the pot and stabilise the plant.
 When repotting, we also recommend switching from plastic pots to terracotta ones if you haven’t already.
 They allow some of the excess water to evaporate out of the sides which helps avoid root rot in future.
 Our plants love these terracotta pots.

-There is some mixed information on whether fertilisation is a good idea or not when trying to revive your Fiddle Leaf, but we always recommend you steer clear of it for the first few weeks.
+There is some mixed information on whether fertilisation is a good idea or not when trying to revive your dying Fiddle Leaf, but we always recommend you steer clear of it for the first few weeks.
 You don’t want to shock the plant into trying to produce rapid new growth so it is best to wait a bit before adding in some water-based fertiliser.
-You want to make sure that the roots and soil are moist and your Fiddle Leaf is in the right environment before fertilising.
+You want to make sure that the roots and soil are moist and your plant is in the right environment before fertilising.
 When you think the time is right for your Fiddle to receive some fertiliser, stay well below the recommended amount for the time being.